Covina Logo

 3. Once 5 steps away, bring shinai back down to waist.

-4. Bow 15 degrees.
+4. Bow 15 degress.